 High Intent and Quick Conversions

-Google Search Ads are best used for the top of the funnel sales activity.
-Its users are actively searching for services and products related to what you sell, and have active purchase intent.
+Google Search Ads are best used for top-of-the-funnel sales activity.
+Users are actively searching for services and products related to what you sell, and they generally have active purchase intent.

 Let’s say you wake up with an excruciating toothache.

-That’s not something you wait a few hours to address; no, you’re immediately hopping on Google and typing in “dentists near me.”
+That’s not something you wait a few hours to address; no, you immediately hop on Google and type in “dentists near me.”

 And what do you know, the first four listings in Google are ads for dentists in the area.